WGBH-MLA/AAPB2/app/views/exhibits/after-the-fire/7-annotated-list-of-events.md

 #### 2007, MacArthur Park Rallies

 Police clashed with demonstrators during an immigration rally in Los Angeles, calling for immigration reform.
-Police officers shoved, beat, and shot the protesters at a close range.
+Police officers shoved, beat, and shot protesters at a close range.
 Officers also assaulted a couple of journalists.
 In total, fifteen demonstrators and eight officers were injured during this incident, and nine people were arrested.[<sup>14</sup>](/exhibits/after-the-fire/notes#14)

 - [**May 3, 2007**](https://americanarchive.org/catalog/cpb-aacip-507-7d2q52fw9j?start=1102.87&end=1461.58)

 #### 2011, Madison Occupation

-In an effort to block state legislation that would strip union workers of their bargaining rights in Wisconsin, 65,000 demonstrations rallied outside and took up camp in the Wisconsin Capitol Building.[<sup>15</sup>](/exhibits/after-the-fire/notes#15) The occupation lasted months, but the bill was eventually signed into law.
+In an effort to block state legislation that would strip many public sector union workers of bargaining rights in Wisconsin, 65,000 demonstrators rallied outside and took up camp in the Wisconsin Capitol Building.[<sup>15</sup>](/exhibits/after-the-fire/notes#15) The occupation lasted months, but the bill was eventually signed into law.

 - [**February 17, 2011**](https://americanarchive.org/catalog/cpb-aacip-525-pk06w97f8s?start=1223.4&end=1837.1)
 - [**February 18, 2011**](https://americanarchive.org/catalog/cpb-aacip-525-696zw19m8m?start=85.24&end=852.37)